eddiecorrigall/resume/latest.md

 * Web portal written in SQL, PHP, JavaScript for team knowledge tracking application

 #### Side projects
 I have many side projects, these projects get me involved in technologies to strengthen my abilities and satisfy my ambition for knowledge.
-If you check out my GitHub account, there are plenty of working examples of my development abilities, so I encourage you to explore!
+Some of them are publicly available on my github account.

 A particular project of mine that has had success is [xlsx-populate](https://github.com/dtjohnson/xlsx-populate), where I have been able to collaborate online to create a NodeJS Excel plugin.